Wedding customs by country: Italy

-Polish customs
+Poland

 In Polish weddings, the celebrations may continue for two or three days.
 In the past, the engagement ceremony was organized by the future groom as a formal family gathering, during which he asked his chosen lady to marry him.
 In recent years, this custom has changed, and today an engagement is much more personal and intimate.
 An elegant dinner party afterward is still a nice way to inform the closest family members about the couple's decision to get married.

 In some regions of Poland, the tradition to invite wedding guests in person is still upheld.
 Many young couples, accompanied by their parents, visit their family and friends to hand them the wedding invitations personally.

 According to old tradition, a groom arrives with his parents at the house of his bride just before the wedding ceremony.
 At that time, both parents and parents-in-law give the young couple their blessing.
 The couple enters the church together and walks up to the altar followed by their parents and two witnesses.
 In Poland, it is quite unusual for the bride to be walked down the aisle or to have bridesmaids and groomsmen in a wedding.
 The couple is assisted by two witnesses, a man (usually from the groom's side) and a woman (usually from the bride's side) who are either family members or close friends.